 The genus, Phyla Lour., was named and described by João de Loureiro in Flora Cochinchinensis in 1790.

-As of 1-16-23 when this page was last updated, Plants of the World Online lists 5 species in the Phyla genus.
-It is a member of the Verbenaceae Family with a total of 31 genera.
-Those numbers may change periodically as updates are made.
+As of 1-16-23 when this page was last updated, Plants of the World Online still lists 5 species in the Phyla genus.
+It is a member of the plant family Verbenaceae with a total of 31 genera.
+Those numbers may change periodically as updates are made by POWO.

 I first found this delightful wildflower growing among the grass (and other plants) along the edge of the southeast pasture after the hay had been cut on July 29 (2019).
 I hadn’t noticed it before as with many wildflowers here because maybe the cows had been eating it.
 I took several photos and later found several colonies of this species in other areas along the back fence.

 Phyla lanceolata is a perennial plant that typically grows from 6” to 2’ tall.
 Plants may grow erect or sprawl along the ground and root at the nodes.
 This seems to be a variable species judging from reading information on several websites and looking at a lot of photos.

 Its leaves grow in an opposite fashion and may vary in shape from lanceolate, ovate-lanceolate, narrowly elliptic, rhombic, or ovate.
 The leaves are serrated, taper toward both ends, sessile or may have short petioles, usually tapering to a point (although I have seen photos of more rounded leaves (see Plants of Louisiana below).
 Leaves and stems can be hairless or slightly hairy (pubescent).